CPJKU/partitura/docs/introduction.rst

 The `music21` package has been around since 2008, and is one of the few python packages available for working with symbolic musical data.
-It is both more mature and more elaborate than `partitura` for tasks like creating and manipulating score informations and we suggest using it if you are working in computational musicology.
+It is both more mature and more elaborate than `partitura` for tasks like creating and manipulating score information and we suggest using it if you are working in computational musicology.

 `Partitura` is instead built specifically for people that wants to apply machine